CoinSpot Review 2023: Is It Safe & Trustworthy?

 When a bundle is purchased, each coin in the bundle will be automatically transferred to the account wallet.

 Compared to CoinJar, the level of functionality and flexibility of CoinSpot bundles is limited.
 The crypto bundles offered are preset by CoinSpot and the percentage allocations for each asset are not able to be customized.
 For example, the percentage allocations for the “Top 3 Market Cap” bundle are 34% Bitcoin, 33% Ethereum, and 33% Binance Coin.
-If the user wants a higher proportion of Bitcoin, then a standalone transaction is required (and additional trading fees incurred) as the 34% allocation is fixed.
+If you want a higher proportion of Bitcoin, then a standalone transaction is required (and additional trading fees incurred) as the 34% allocation is fixed.

-Furthermore, there is no ability for the user to create their own bundle or apply recurring orders (otherwise known as Dollar Cost Averaging).
+Furthermore, you cannot create your bundle or apply recurring orders (otherwise known as Dollar Cost Averaging).
 This means that bundles need to be purchased manually rather than have transactions be completed automatically at determined intervals.

 Buy Non-Fungible Tokens